 Numerous biological products have been developed to be added to media to suppress soil-borne diseases.
-Some biological agents are strains of specific species of Bacillus, Streptomyces and a lack of diligence in removing weeds from inside the greenhouse.
+Some biological agents are strains of specific species of Bacillus, Streptomyces and

 Pseudomonas.
 Others are fungi such as Trichoderma or Gliocladium.

 Evidence has been generated by private companies and universities that support the efficacy of biological amendments.
 However, there has also been significant universitybased research that has raised doubts regarding their efficacy.